govex/setting-performance-targets-getting-started-guide/Practice.md

 | 2013       | 3,449         | 156     | 287     | 302    | 398     |
 | 2014       | 3,856         | 225     | 321     | 317    | 421     |
 | 2015 (YTD) | 1,957         | 236     | 326     | 328    | 405     |

+> **Quick Tip: How to Generate Summary Statistics**
+> * **Sum:** To calculate the Total Permits issued each year, simply add each cell together for each year.
+The quick way to do this in Excel is to use the "Sum" Function, which should look something like this for 2012: =SUM(B2:B13).
+In this Excel formula, "SUM" is a function that adds everything in parentheses together, B2 is the data for January 2012, B13 is the data for December 2012; and the colon means "everything in between."
+> * **Minimum:** The quick way to find the Minimum number of permits issued each year is to use Excel's "MIN" Function, which should look something like this for 2012: =MIN(B2:B13).
+In this formula, "MIN" is a function that finds the smallest data point between everyting in parentheses.
+> * **Average:** An average (or "mean") is the sum of a list of numbers divided by the number of numbers in the list.
+In this example, it is the sum total of permits issued for each month of the year, divided by 12 months.
+The quick way to find the average number of permits issued each year is to use Excel's "AVERAGE" function, which should look something like this for 2012: =AVERAGE(B2:B13).
+In this formula, "AVERAGE" is a function that adds everyting in parentheses and divides it by 12.
+> * **Median:** The median is the point in your dataset that separates the larger 50% from the smaller 50%.
+For example, if I have numbers 1 through 10, 5.5 is the Median because 50% of the values are higher and 50% are lower.
+The quick way to find the Median number of permits issued each year is to use Excel's "MEDIAN" Function, which should look something like this for 2012: =MEDIAN(B2:B13).
+In this formula, "MEDIAN" is a function that sorts all of your data from smallest to largets and then finds the midpoint.
+> * **Maximum:** The quick way to find the Maximum number of permits issued each year is to use Excel's "MAX" Function, which should look something like this for 2012: =MAX(B2:B13).
+In this formula, "MAX" is a function that finds the largest data point between everyting in parentheses.

 ####Step Three: Confirm all trends and anomalies
 It seems clear from the basic descriptive statistics that the 5,000 permit goal is improbable, but year-over-year improvement makes it seem possible.
 Because summary-level statistics can often mask the underlying dynamics, it is time to confirm all trends and anomalies.
 Plotting the data in a chart is an excellent way to spot both.